Take a look at these 7 steps on how to look after a scented candle.

 Use a match or a long lighter to light the wicks.
 High quality cotton and wooden wicks may take longer to ignite. *Attend the candle at all times once lit.

-On first use, burn the candle for 2-3 hours to establish a full melt pool.
+On first use, burn the candle for 2-3 hours to establish a full melt pool (top layer all liquefied).
 This will make your candle burn more evenly in the future.

 Sometimes wicks start to descend into the wax or lean too close to the side of the candle glass. if this happens, use a wick dipper to move the wicks back into place.
 Make sure this is done while the wax is still in liquid form.